Skip to content

 Architecture Firms

 AI generates a code-compliant building design in minutes.
-Clients are asking what they are paying you for.
+Clients are asking what they’re paying you for.

 What’s happening

 Tools like TestFit, Maket, and Archistar let developers generate site plans, unit mixes, and feasibility studies before calling an architect.
 TestFit optimizes site layouts by zoning, parking, and unit count in seconds.
-Maket generates residential floor plans from natural language — marketed as requiring 'no architecture degree, no CAD software, no learning curve.'
+Maket generates residential floor plans from natural language, marketed as requiring “no architecture degree, no CAD software, no learning curve.”
 Archistar, used by Brookfield, Mirvac, JLL, and 25+ city councils, automates compliance checks for investors.
-By the time the client calls an architect, they have already made design decisions.
+By the time the client calls an architect, they’ve already made design decisions.

 The impact is most visible in multifamily residential and commercial office, where design parameters are well-defined and AI optimization is straightforward.
-Autodesk Forma generates massing studies with real-time environmental analysis — sunlight, wind, energy, noise — across thousands of options.
-These tools produce schematic-level output, not construction documents, but that is enough for a developer to evaluate a site, choose a direction, and reduce the scope of what they need an architect for.
+Autodesk Forma generates massing studies across thousands of options, with real-time environmental analysis for sunlight, wind, energy, and noise.
+These tools produce schematic-level output, not construction documents, but that’s enough for a developer to evaluate a site, choose a direction, and reduce the scope of what they need an architect for.

-The question from clients is becoming more direct: if AI generated three design options that meet code, what is the architect adding?
-The answer — design judgment, spatial quality, user experience, community context — is real, but it has never been separately priced.
+The question from clients is becoming more direct: if AI generated three design options that meet code, what’s the architect adding?
+The answer is real: design judgment, spatial quality, user experience, community context.
+But it’s never been separately priced.
 It was always embedded in the design fee, invisible to the client who saw only the drawings.

 Why the obvious responses don’t work